 Kraków is officially divided into eighteen areas, or rather parts with a considerable degree of autonomy within the municipal government.

-The technology industry is growing in Krakow, with a number off-shore divisions of important institutions and companies like Google, IBM, Motorola, State Street, Shell, UBS, HSBC situated in Krakow.
+The technology industry is growing in Kraków, with many off-shore divisions of important institutions and companies like Google, IBM, Motorola, State Street, Shell, UBS, HSBC situated in Kraków.